Overdraft Calculator

 Are overdraft fees regulated?

-Yes, overdraft fees are regulated, particularly in the United States by the Consumer Financial Protection Bureau (CFPB) and the Federal Reserve.
-Since 2010, banks must obtain a customer's consent (opt-in) before charging overdraft fees for ATM and everyday debit card transactions.
-However, fees for checks, ACH transactions, and recurring payments may still be charged without explicit opt-in.
+Yes, in the United States the CFPB and Federal Reserve regulate overdraft fees.
+Since 2010, banks must obtain your consent (opt-in) before charging overdraft fees for ATM and debit card transactions.
+However, fees for checks and recurring payments may still apply without opt-in.

 How can I avoid repeated overdrafts?